rvtr/TDT/README.md

 ## WARNING
 This can modify your internal system NAND!
 There is *always* a risk of **bricking**, albeit small, when you modify NAND.
 Please proceed with caution.

 This has *barely* been tested and should be used with *extreme caution*.
-Please always use with Unlaunch installed, homebrew installed to the DSi Menu won't work without it and I'm not even sure if DSiWare installed by this will.
+Please always use with Unlaunch installed.

 ## Features
 - Install DSiWare and homebrew onto your hiyaCFW SDNAND and SysNAND DSi Menus